 How to make a Podcast

-This page outlines the basics on how to start out podcasting, explaining what you need to know to get started, and what you'll need.
+This page outlines the basics on how to start out in podcasting, explaining what you need to know to get started, and what you'll need to make your first show.

 Creating a Podcast